 Mississippi Governor Signs Bill Removing Confederate Symbol From State Flag

-(CN) — Mississippi Governor Tate Reed on Tuesday signed a bill officially retiring the Confederate symbol that has been sewed onto the state flag for 126 years, a measure he said was important to ensure every citizen knows they are equally valued in the state.
+(CN) — Mississippi Governor Tate Reeves on Tuesday signed a bill officially retiring the Confederate symbol that has been sewed onto the state flag for 126 years, a measure he said was important to ensure every citizen knows they are equally valued in the state.

 The Republican governor said the removal of the symbol from the state flag would ensure all residents that “their state recognizes the equal dignity and honor that they possess as a child of the South.”